 Divorce records are public records.
 This means that anyone can get a copy.
 In some states, two types of copies of divorce decrees are given.
 These are an authorized copy and an informational copy.

-The first step in requesting a legal document is for the applicant to find the official keeper of the record in their state of the document they want.
+The first step in requesting a legal document is for you to find the official keeper of the record in their state of the document they want.
 For a divorce record, the court that made the decree may be the official keeper.

 States Have Different Rules

 States have different rules for obtaining court records.
 There is usually an official form that needs to be filled out that may be found online.
-The applicant needs to find out how to apply for divorce records in his or her state.
+You need to find out how to apply for divorce records in your state.